Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 In v5 of the nugets tracks or pageorder was extracted in a non-breaking way from App.cs.
 The old way was deprecated in v6 and now removed in v7.

-The new way of defining page order in v5 has not really change in v7, but some interfaces has moved namespace.
+The new way of defining page order in v5 has not really changed in v7, but some interfaces has moved namespace.

 If you don't have any classes implementing IPageOrder you can safely move on to [Moving code form App.cs and removing it](#moving-code-from-appcs-and-removing-it)